rfmeng/rfmeng.github.io/markdown/CFA - Financial Statement.md

 <h5>GOODWILL</h5>
 <!--  -->
-purchase price's excess amount higher than identifiable assets net of liabilities accounting goodwill arising from acquisitions is capitalized, not amortised but tested for impairment annually Any gain from a bargain purchase is recognized in profit and loss analysts often adjust the companies’ financial statements by removing the impact of goodwill
+purchase price's excess amount higher than identifiable assets net of liabilities accounting goodwill arising from acquisitions is capitalized, not amortised but tested for impairment annually (impairment loss against income)
+Any gain from a bargain purchase is recognized in profit and loss analysts often adjust the companies’ financial statements by removing the impact of goodwill